fiso64/slsk-batchdl/README.md

-year                            Track year or date track                           Track number disc                            Disc number filename                        Soulseek filename without extension foldername                      Default sldl folder name extractor                       Name of the extractor used (CSV/Spotify/YouTube/etc)
+year                            Track year or date track                           Track number disc                            Disc number foldername                      Soulseek folder name (only available for album downloads) default-foldername              Default sldl folder name extractor                       Name of the extractor used (CSV/Spotify/YouTube/etc)
 ```

 ## Skip existing

-sldl can skip files that exist in the download directory or a specified directory configured with
+sldl can skip downloads that exist in the output directory or a specified directory configured
---music-dir.
+with --music-dir.
 The following modes are available for --skip-mode:

 ### m3u
 Default when checking in the output directory.
 Checks whether the output m3u file contains the track in the '#SLDL' line.
 Does not check if
-  the audio file exists or satisfies the file conditions (use m3u-cond for that).
+the audio file exists or satisfies the file conditions (use m3u-cond for that). m3u and
+m3u-cond are the only modes that can skip album downloads.

 ### name
+Default when checking in the music directory.
   Compares filenames to the track title and artist name to determine if a track already exists.
   Specifically, a track will be skipped if there exists a file whose name contains the title
   and whose full path contains the artist name.